ccnokes/advanced-bash-automation-for-web-developers/10-exec-redirect-stdio/README.md

 ```
 You can run this directly in the shell to see it in action.

+If your package.json isn't at the root level, you'll have to add a `-r` to the `git diff-tree` command.

 ### Resources
 `exec` can get a little complicated.
 Here's some more reading materials:
 - https://www.tldp.org/LDP/abs/html/x17974.html